TjerkZ/S3-Dreamcatcher/Learing outcomes/4 CICD.md

 With [Watchtower](https://containrrr.dev/watchtower/) The latest image gets pulled from Dockerhub.
 I configured watchtower to check Dockerhub every 10 minutes, so when I commit to the main branch it takes around 10 minutes for the new version to go live.
 This way, the deployment of new versions is automatic.

 # Eventify
 For Eventify my task was to deploy the API on my home server.
 We set up a GitHub action for all the services so that they get pushed to Dockerhub.
-From there, I made a docker compose file that pulled all the services from Dockerhub.
-In the docker compose, I also injected the connection string for the database.
+From there, I made a Docker-compose file that pulled all the services from Dockerhub.
+In the Docker-compose, I also injected the connection string for the database.
 This was done so we could have a different connection string on our local machines.
 With Watchtower, the images get pulled automatically every 10 minutes.

-docker compose file of evintify:
+docker-compose file of Eventify:
 ```yml
 version: "3.8"
 services: